 - Projected operating expenses: Provide recent operating history (which provides the initial basis for projecting future expenses) and describe any projected adjustment to utility and maintenance costs given equipment upgrades in the renovation process.
 Insurance may be higher for the single-site LEC owner.
-Budget should not be reduced assuming volunteer work by residents, except in case of property management fees for self-management. - Property Management Plan: For occupied buildings, the application must include a property management plan covering both the interim/construction period and post-completion.
-The plan must include interim operating budget (prior to and during renovation) quantifying occupancy and revenue and demonstrate ability to manage a tenant-in-place rehab process.
+Budget should not be reduced assuming volunteer work by residents, except in case of property management fees for self-management. - Property Management Plan: For occupied buildings, the application must include a property management plan covering both the interim/construction period and postcompletion.
+The plan must include interim operating budget (prior to and during tenant-in-pi ace rehab prod .ess.

-VII.
+VIII.
 COMPLIANCE & MONITORING REQUIREMENTS